Yao Yizhong: Service under Shi Hong and Shi Hu

 Shi Le died in 333, leaving the throne to his son Shi Hong.
 However, not long after Shi Le's death, Shi Hu seized the government in a coup and made Shi Hong a puppet emperor.
-Shi Hu acted out Yizhong's early suggestion of moving the powerful families of Longsheng to the capital region and appointed Yizhong Grand Commander of the Western Qiang, relocating him and thousands of families from the west to Shetou (灄頭; southeast of present-day Zaoqiang County, Hebei), Qinghe commandary.
+Shi Hu acted out Yizhong's advice of moving the powerful families of Longshang to the capital region and appointed him Grand Commander of the Western Qiang.
+He and his family were relocated to Shetou (灄頭; northeast of present-day Zaoqiang County, Hebei), Qinghe Commandery where he was tasked with supervising the Qiang tribes.

-The following year, Shi Hu killed Shi Hong and declared himself "Regent Heavenly Prince".
+The following year, Shi Hu killed Shi Hong and declared himself "Regent Heavenly King".
 Yizhong was not pleased with what had happened, so he feigned illness to avoid needing to congratulate Shi Hu.
 He was eventually forced to in the end, and when the two finally met, Yizhong sternly criticised him for what he had done to Shi Hong.
 Shi Hu defended himself by saying that Shi Hong was too young for a ruler and would not be able to handle affairs.
 Yizhong was not satisfied with Shi Hu's answer, but at the same time, Shi Hu did not dare to punish Yizhong.
 Eventually, Yizhong came to accept Shi Hong's fate.

-In 338, he served as the Champion General during the Later Zhao and Former Yan joint attack on the Duan tribe.
-In the assault, he and Zhi Xiong led 70,000 troops and headed the vanguard in attacking Duan Liao (段遼).
-Though the Duan were defeated, the campaign escalated into a war between Zhao and Yan after Shi Hu suspected Yan of betraying the alliance, although Yizhong's involvement in this is not recorded.
+In 338, he served as the Champion General during the Later Zhao and Murong tribe's joint campaign on the Duan tribe in Liaoxi.
+During the campaign, he and Zhi Xiong commanded the vanguard with 70,000 troops to attack Duan Liao.
 In 345, he was made Credential Bearer and Grand Champion General and given command over ten commanderies and the Six Tribes.

 Yizhong stood out in Shi Hu court for being both humble yet very blunt with his words, his most notable habit being that he referred to everyone, including Shi Hu, as "you (汝; rǔ)" rather than their respective titles when talking to them.
-Shi Hu greatly valued him and put aside any judgement when it comes to him.
+Shi Hu greatly valued him and put aside any judgement when it came to him.
 On major discussions, Shi Hu always gave Yizhong the final say on what was to be carried out, and the ministers all feared him because of this.
-Despite Shi Hu's flattery, Yizhong remained stern and strict when it comes to the law.
+Despite Shi Hu's flattery, Yizhong remained stern and strict when it came to the law.
 On one occasion, the brother of Shi Hu's favorite concubine, Zuo Wei (左尉), trespassed into his camp and harassed the soldiers.
 Yizhong eventually caught him and, despite Zuo Wei's relations, was set to have him executed for his crimes.
 Zuo Wei was said to have kowtowed relentlessly until his head began to bleed.
 Yizhong's subordinate urged him to let him off, and so Yizhong did.